leis94/marketkombat-backend/README.md

-# VsMarket
+# VsBuy

-VsMarket is a web application that compares for you and gives you the cheapest price of the most famous stores.
+VsBuy is a web application that compares for you and gives you the cheapest price of the most famous stores.

 ### Requirements 📋